 Step 1: Select a topic area.
-See the "Selecting and focusing your research topic" tab above for suggestions on choosing a topic, narrowing your focus, and developing a thesis statement or research question.
+See the "Selecting and focusing your research topic" tab at left for suggestions on choosing a topic, narrowing your focus, and developing a thesis statement or research question.

 Step 2: Do a literature review.
 The "Literature Review" tab will link you to helpful resources for planning a search and organizing your results.
 The "Start Searching" tab gives some examples for using article databases effectively.